muellerzr/nbquarto/README.md

 ## Creating a `Processor`

-As mentioned earlier, `Processors` take the content in any Jupyter Notebook cell and modify it in some way.
+As mentioned earlier, a `Processor` take the content in any Jupyter Notebook cell and modify it in some way.
 The original design intention was to inject Quarto-specific nuonces into the cell to help with code formatting, or to write quick shortcuts to create complex combinations in quarto syntax on the fly.

 The following is a small snippet (taken from the [official example processor](src/nbquarto/processors/example.py)) which simply injects the code: